bnrubin/ubuntu-bots/README.txt

 (Optional)
 Launchpadlib    python-launchpadlib         https://launchpad.net/launchpadlib
 apt-file        apt-file                    N/A Debian (and derivatives) only

+Launchpadlib will become a required module for Bugtracker (and possibly others)

 Once these packages are installed, and in the bot directory containing the "plugins" sub-directory, run this command: "supybot-wizard".